Background compaction

 • Reduce overlapping store count, the number of chunks in which a fixed key may need to be searched.

 Compaction relies mainly on heuristics.
-However, depending on the table write scenario, the optimal approaches may differ, for example:
+However, depending on the table write scenario, the optimal approaches may differ.
+For example:

 • If a small max_data_ttl is set on the table, it makes sense to periodically compact the old chunks and free up space.